dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

     : 'template' ':' template_name
     ;
 template_name
     : '"code-in-class-lib"'                 // actually, a JSON_string_value with this content
     | '"code-in-class-lib-without-using"'   // actually, a JSON_string_value with this content
     | '"code-in-main"'                      // actually, a JSON_string_value with this content
     | '"code-in-main-without-using"'        // actually, a JSON_string_value with this content
+    | '"code-in-partial-class"'             // actually, a JSON_string_value with this content
     | '"standalone-console"'                // actually, a JSON_string_value with this content
     | '"standalone-console-without-using"'  // actually, a JSON_string_value with this content
     | '"standalone-lib"'                    // actually, a JSON_string_value with this content
     | '"standalone-lib-without-using"'      // actually, a JSON_string_value with this content
     ;
 ```